BrandonMarks6/MinesweeperBot/README.md

 ## Instructions:

 * All necessary instructions are audible
-* The program can be started with a blank version of easy google minesweeper open
+* The program can be started with a blank version of Easy or Medium google minesweeper open
 * Once board has been located, user may click the board once to start the game
 * All functionality should be taken by the computer aftwards
 * Program can be quit at anytime by holding the 'q' key until the audible message, "The program has been quit" is read